Extinction (2015 film)

 Extinction (formerly known as Welcome to Harmony) is a 2015 post-apocalyptic horror film directed by Miguel Ángel Vivas who also co-wrote the screenplay with Alberto Marini from the novel Y pese a todo by Juan de Dios Garduño.
 The film stars Matthew Fox, Jeffrey Donovan and Quinn McColgan.
 In a post-apocalypse future, three survivors confront issues from their past, as well as a race of crazed zombies.
-The film was released on July 31, 2015 in the United States.
+The film was released on July 31, 2015, in the United States.
 It is a joint-production between Spain, Hungary and France.

 Plot

 After a virus turns people into zombies, a small group of survivors seek refuge in a snow-covered town, believing the virus and all of its monstrous creations had died out.
 But they only discover the infected had adapted to the environment change, for worse.

-The story starts out with survivors on two buses trying to make it to a safe zone.
+Some remaining survivors on two buses are trying to make it to a safe zone.
 The first bus is attacked by the infected.
 The people in the second bus, including the main characters (Jack, Patrick, Emma and baby Lu) try to escape.
 While hiding, Emma is attacked by an infected and bitten.

 9 years later, Jack and Patrick are living separately in houses next door, divided by a fence.
-Emma has died and Lu, now 9, is living with Jack, who she calls father.
-It is revealed that Patrick is her biological father.
-She was taken away by Jack because Patrick became an alcoholic and when Emma was attacked and killed, Patrick didn't save her.
-Now, Patrick and Jack do not talk to each other, and Lu is forbidden to leave the premises.
+Emma has died and Lu, now 9, is living with Jack, whom she calls father.
+Patrick and Jack do not talk to each other, and Lu is forbidden to leave the premises.
 However, she bonds with Patrick's dog between the fence.

 A few days later, Patrick and his dog come across a half eaten fox.
 He follows the trail and sees an infected.
 He tries to get away but hits a fallen tree.
 The infected looks down on him but doesn't see him.
 Instead its ears start moving and it is attracted to gun shots coming from Jack's home.
 Patrick heads home, firing off shots to warn Jack.
 However, he attracts the infected and it attacks him.
 He is bitten on the neck but his dog saves him when Jack hesitates to shoot.